BALTIMORE (AP) Manny Machado will have to wait at least another day before making his season debut with the Baltimore Orioles.

-Machado was poised to be activated from the 15-day disabled list before rain postponed Tuesday night's game against the visiting Pittsburgh Pirates.
+Machado joined his teammates and was poised to be activated from the 15-day disabled list before rain postponed Tuesday night's game against the Pittsburgh Pirates.

 After a rehabilitation assignment that consisted of playing three games for Class A Frederick, Machado was convinced he's ready to compete again at the major league level.

 ''The last couple days definitely helped,'' he said. ''I felt ready a couple days ago. ...
 It was just a matter of getting the repetitions.
 I feel good.
 That's the main thing.
 I feel great.
 My body feels good, everything feels good.
 I'm just excited to be up here.''

 The 21-year-old Machado hit .283 with 14 homers, 71 RBIs and 51 doubles last year, his first full season in the majors.
 He will fill the roster spot vacated by slugger Chris Davis, who went on the 15-day disabled list Sunday with a strained left oblique.

 Machado will also provide stability defensively next to fellow Gold Glove winner J.J.
 Hardy.

 ''We played 156, 157 games together on the left side of the infield last year, so it's going to be nice to be looking over to my right and being pretty familiar with each other,'' Hardy said. ''We're all happy to a have him back.''